DeMONLab-BioFINDER/An_ProtAIDe-Dx/replication/README.md

 bash replication/scripts/step2_replica_fig2_GNPC.sh
 ```

 Once the script is done, you can see an message `Congrats!
 You have replicated Fig2: tSNE` if you have successfully replicated.
-Meanwhile, you can find a very similar tSNE figure at `results/replica/Fig2/Fig2_tSNE.png` like below:
+Meanwhile, you can find a very similar figure at `results/replica/Fig2/Fig2_tSNE.png` like below:

 <div align="center">
   <img src="./readme_figures/Fig2_tSNE.png" alt="Figure" width="480">